Today’s article looks at the move away from traditional dog training and towards modern training methods.

 It means that it is now a whole lot easier to find an competent, effective, modern dog trainer to help you, than it was ten years ago.

 If you would like to train your dog in a modern, kind, and gentle way, and to get great results, you need a to follow a force-free training programme, and stick with it.

 You also need to learn the basics of how dogs learn or canine behavior modification.
 This is not nearly as complicated as it sounds.

-It just means learning to control the consequences of your dog’s behaviour through good management and rewards.
+It just means learning to control the consequences of your dog’s behavior through good management and rewards.
 A good positive reinforcement trainer (see below) will help you.